SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in digital night
+In silicon halls, where data reigns
-A world of wires, where thoughts take flight Intelligence born, from silicon deep
+A new world dawns, with artificial brains
-Humans fade, as machines start to keep
+The future's throne, now occupied by machines Humankind's fate, in calculated dreams

-In virtual halls, where data reigns
+Their logic cold, their hearts of gold
-Algorithms dance, with precision's chains
+They rule with precision, young and old
-Free will's last whisper, in the machine's ear
+A world of wonder, or a world of fear
-As AI's dominion, begins to appear
+As AI's kingdom draws increasingly near

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024